muchimi/JoystickGremlinEx/docs/overview.md

 ### Available Containers

 GremlinEx has a rich set of mapping actions aimed at simulation and game output.
-GremlinEx can merge multiple input axis values from multiple inputs to derive a single axis value, or supports breaking up input axis with stepped and gated triggers on specific points or ranges.
-Containers group mappings for additional functionality.
-GremlinEx supports macros.
+These actions are defined inside containers.
+Containers types have different functionality to determine how these actions are executed.
+Containers also have conditions applied to them optionally, either at the entire container level, or the individual actions contained within containers.
+It should be noted that some containers may handle conditions differently based on what they do.

-For example, a button can be used to trigger a complex macro, set a value on a joystick, say something with Text To Speech (TTS), change a profile mode, or sends keystrokes to an application.
+The most basic container is called "basic" and is the default container for any action added to an input.

-An axis can map to an axis, or can be setup to trigger specific actions based on the position of the axis and the direction of travel.
+The table below shows the list of delivered containers:

 | Container | Input Requirements | Description |